 Early Summer Success

 Tarpon is stealing the month as they continue their migration along the coast.
-If you have not encountered the battle of the Silver King it’s something every avid angler should check off their bucket list.
-Tarpon are pretty easy to find.
-You can find them breaching the surface at first light just off the beaches early morning.
-You will also find plenty of success fishing the passes and bridges as fish use these areas to feed frequently on bait as they pass through.
+If you have not encountered the battle of the Silver King its something every avid angler should check off their bucket list.
+Tarpon are pretty easy to find the you can find them breaching the surface at first light just off the beaches early morning.
+You will also find plenty of success fishing the passes and bridges as fish use these areas to feed frequently on bait as it passes through.
 Patience and planning around optimal feeding times is key with Tarpon as they are picky fish.
-Once you hook up with the Silver King the wait will be worth it!
+Once you hook up with the Silver King the wait will be worth it.

-Last would have to be Redfish.
+Last would have to be Red fish.
 While most think it is too hot this time of year to chase Reds, you can have some great success when planning the tides and early starts before water gets hot.
 Reds still school up throughout the summer and good areas to start is along the outside flats and outer sandbars.
 Fishing the higher tides in the mornings up along the mangroves will also be very productive.
-Sometimes using artificials first thing in the mornings will be a very productive approach.
-I love throwing the Zman minnowz soft plastic baits along the mangroves on high water.
-This is always a great way to catch early morning Reds.
+Sometimes using artificial bait first thing in the mornings will be a very productive approach.
+I love throwing the Zman minnowz soft plastic baits along the mangroves on high water, this is always a great way to catch early morning Reds.
 When chasing the bigger schools of Reds on the outer bars it’s always a good idea to have a Miro Lure hard bait tied up as these fish are typically on the run.
-Tightlines!!
+Tight lines!!